libical/libical/vzic/README.md

 ## BUILDING

-Edit the Makefile to set the OLSON_DIR (in this case to tzdata2014g), PRODUCT_ID and TZID_PREFIX variables.
+Edit the Makefile to set PRODUCT_ID and TZID_PREFIX variables.

 Then run `make -B`.

 ## RUNNING

-Run `./vzic`
+Run `./vzic --olson-dir <tzdataXXXX>`

 The output is placed in the zoneinfo subdirectory by default, but you can use the --output-dir options to set another toplevel output